 The IRG research projects are augmented by seed projects in materials research.
-At present there are four seed projects in the CCMR funded through a combination of NSF and Cornell University resources.
+At present there are five seed projects in the CCMR funded through a combination of NSF and Cornell University resources.

 Biomimetic Design of 3D-printed Cartilage; A Template for Tough and Resilient Soft Materials

 Nikolas Bouklas (MechE), Larry Bonassar (BiomedE), Robert Shepherd (MechE), and Emmanuel Giannelis (MatSci)

 Towards the development of tough and resilient soft materials, bio-inspiration can guide materials design.
 This seed will focus on translating the structure and properties of native cartilage tissue to optimized artificial materials that can be 3D-printed.
 One of the biggest challenges in developing materials that can be used for cartilage replacement and for cartilage tissue scaffolds is optimizing the material properties to compare to native cartilage tissue; a critical task, as the implanted specimens must withstand substantial dynamically varying loads.
 The artificial tissue is required to be elastic, tough and resilient.
 Zwitterionic hydrogels and ionic hydrogel composites, have natural similarities to native cartilage which has been demonstrated to be a double network (covalent-ionic) hydrogel, and are tough while they can also self-heal, proving to be primary candidates for this study.
 Using cutting edge projection stereolithography 3D printing technologies, along with bio-inspired design principles and multiscale predictive modeling the end goal of this project is two-fold: (I) elucidate the underlying chemistry and physics contributing to the properties of natural cartilage, and (II) to design and optimize the properties of bioprinted artificial cartilage made from zwitterionic hydrogels and ionic hydrogel composites.